effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

-# Display an Image in the Log Scale
+# Task 6: Display an Image in the Log Scale

 Sometimes, it is useful to use a `log` transform to display the pixel values.
 The shape of the log function is as follows: